leopard-ai/betty/docs/index.rst

 Introduction
 ------------
-Betty is a `PyTorch <https://pytorch.org>`_ library for multilevel optimization (MLO) and/or generalized meta-learning that provides a unified programming interface for a number of MLO applications including meta-learning, hyperparameter optimization, neural architecture search, data reweighting, adversarial learning, and reinforcement learning.
+Betty is a `PyTorch <https://pytorch.org>`_ library for multilevel optimization (MLO) and generalized meta-learning that provides a unified programming interface for a number of MLO applications including meta-learning, hyperparameter optimization, neural architecture search, data reweighting, adversarial learning, and reinforcement learning.

 Benefits
 --------